Table of contents

 Add Relying Party Trust

 1. Open the ADFS Management console, then click Add Relying Party Trust.
-Select Claims aware (if available), then click Start.
+Select Claims aware (if available), and then click Start.

-2. Select Import data about the relying party from a file and upload the Cloud One metadata file.
+2. Select Import data about the relying party from a file and upload the Trend Cloud One metadata file.

 5. Click Next until you reach the final page, then click Finish.